linzhi2013/MitoZ/README.md

-# Manual of MitoZ.py
+# Manual of MitoZ

-## About MitoZ.py
+## About MitoZ
-MitoZ.py is a Python3-based toolkit which aims to automatically filter pair-end raw data (fastq files), assemble genome, search for mitogenome sequences from the genome assembly result, annotate mitogenome (genbank file as result), and mitogenome visualization.
+MitoZ is a Python3-based toolkit which aims to automatically filter pair-end raw data (fastq files), assemble genome, search for mitogenome sequences from the genome assembly result, annotate mitogenome (genbank file as result), and mitogenome visualization.

 ## System requirment